The President Is Missing (novel): Plot

 The book begins with U.S. President Jonathan Lincoln Duncan preparing to defend himself against the charge of negotiating with a terrorist.
 It has been discovered that the president made a phone call to Suliman Cindoruk, the leader of the cyberterrorist group Sons of Jihad, and that he thwarted an attack on Cindoruk's life.

-Duncan's daughter Lily, who is studying in Paris, receives a coded message from a young Eastern European woman named Nina.
-Lily tells her father about the strange person and the message, and she is requested to come back home immediately.
+Duncan's daughter Lilly, who is studying in Paris, receives a coded message from a young Eastern European woman named Nina.
+Lilly tells her father about the strange person and the message, and she is requested to come back home immediately.
 Determined to know the source of the leak, the president invites Nina to the White House.
 She tells the president that in order to get the full story, he must meet with her partner at Nationals Park on Friday.
 Duncan meets the partner, named Augie.
 As Augie and the president leave the stadium, an assassin contracted by Suliman Cindoruk shoots and kills Nina.
 The Secret Service intervenes and extracts Duncan and Augie.
 The president's convoy heads to Virginia, but they are ambushed again.
 Two Secret Service agents are killed, but the President is unharmed and drives off with Augie.
 He arrives at a safe house, where he learns that Nina and Augie created and distributed a highly destructive computer virus called "Dark Ages" for Cindoruk, but they warned the US when they realized what it would do.
 The virus is scheduled to take effect in a few hours.